drmittelstein/ultrasound_hardware_control/README.md

 ### Hardware VISA addresses

-Before running the scripts, the VISA address of the signal generator and oscilloscope  must be appended to the following files as appropriate:
+Before running the scripts, the VISA address of the signal generator and oscilloscope  must be appended to the list of VISA addresses within the following files:

 ```
 sub_Scope_Initialize.m (for the oscilloscope)